R-nvim/R.nvim/README.md

   which forwards the command to R Console.

-The R package _nvimcom_ includes the application _rnvimserver_ which is never used by R itself, but is run as a Neovim's job.
+The R package _nvimcom_ includes the application _rnvimserver_ which is never used by R itself but is run as a Neovim's job.
 That is, the communication between the _rnvimserver_ and Neovim is through the _rnvimserver_ standard input and output (green arrows).
 The _rnvimserver_ application runs a TCP server.
 When _nvimcom_ is loaded, it immediately starts a TCP client that connects to _rnvimserver_ (red arrows).

-Some commands that you trigger are not pasted into R Console and do not output anything in R Console; their results are seen in the editor itself.
-These are the commands to do omnicompletion (of names of objects and function arguments), start and manipulate the Object Browser (`\ro`, `\r=` and `\r-`), call R help (`\rh` or `:Rhelp`), insert the output of an R command (`:Rinsert`) and format selected text (`:Rformat`).
+Some commands that you trigger are not pasted into R Console and do not output anything in the R Console; their results are seen in the editor itself.
+These are the commands to do auto completion (of names of objects and function arguments), start and manipulate the Object Browser (`\ro`, `\r=` and `\r-`), call R help (`\rh` or `:Rhelp`), insert the output of an R command (`:Rinsert`), and format selected text (`:Rformat`).

-When new objects are created or new libraries are loaded, nvimcom sends messages that tell the editor to update the Object Browser, update the syntax highlight to include newly loaded libraries and open the PDF output after knitting an Rnoweb file and compiling the LaTeX result.
+When new objects are created or new libraries are loaded, nvimcom sends messages that tell the editor to update the Object Browser, update the syntax highlight to include newly loaded libraries and open the PDF output after knitting an Rnoweb file, and compiling the LaTeX result.
 Most of the information is transmitted through the TCP connection to the _rnvimserver_, but temporary files are used in a few cases.